junxit/us-congress-bills-116/metadata.md

 - 2019-02-22 — Placed on the Union Calendar, Calendar No. 4.
 - 2019-02-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-12.
 - 2019-02-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-12.
+- 2019-02-25 — Rules Committee Resolution H. Res.
+145 Reported to House.
+Provides for one hour of debate on each measure.
+Only those amendments printed in the report shall be in order and the previous question shall be considered ordered without intervening motions except one motion to recommit with or without instructions.
+- 2019-02-26 — Rule H. Res.
+145 passed House.
+- 2019-02-28 — Amendment (A001) offered by Mr. Rice (SC). (consideration: CR H2284-2285; text: CR H2285)
+- 2019-02-28 — Amendment (A002) offered by Mr. Schneider. (consideration: CR H2285-2287, H2289-2290; text: CR H2285)
+- 2019-02-28 — Amendment (A003) offered by Mr. Levin (MI). (consideration: CR H2287; text: CR H2287)
+- 2019-02-28 — Amendment (A004) offered by Ms. Porter. (consideration: CR H2287-2288; text: CR H2288)
+- 2019-02-28 — Amendment (A005) offered by Mr. Van Drew. (consideration: CR H2288-2289, H2290-2291; text: CR H2288)
+- 2019-02-28 — Amendment agreed to Committee of the Whole
+- 2019-02-28 — Amendment agreed to Committee of the Whole
+- 2019-02-28 — Amendment agreed to Committee of the Whole
+- 2019-02-28 — Amendment agreed to Committee of the Whole
+- 2019-02-28 — By unanimous consent, the Rice (SC) amendment was withdrawn. (consideration: CR H2285)
+- 2019-02-28 — Considered under the provisions of rule H. Res.
+145. (consideration: CR H2277-2293)
+- 2019-02-28 — DEABTE - Pursuant to the provisions of H. Res.
+145, the Committee of the Whole proceeded with 10 minutes of debate on the Van Drew amendment No. 5.
+- 2019-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+145, the Committee of the Whole proceeded with 10 minutes of debate on the Levin (MI) amendment No. 3.
+- 2019-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+145, the Committee of the Whole proceeded with 10 minutes of debate on the Porter amendment No. 4.
+- 2019-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+145, the Committee of the Whole proceeded with 10 minutes of debate on the Rice (SC) amendment No. 1.
+- 2019-02-28 — DEBATE - Pursuant to the provisions of H. Res.
+145, the Committee of the Whole proceeded with 10 minutes of debate on the Schneider amendment No. 2.
+- 2019-02-28 — DEBATE - The House proceeded with 10 minutes of debate on the Lesko motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to insert new text on cases in which the transferee is a victim of a crime of domestic violence.
+- 2019-02-28 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1112.
+- 2019-02-28 — House amendment agreed to: On agreeing to the Levin (MI) amendment (A003) Agreed to by voice vote.
+- 2019-02-28 — House amendment agreed to: On agreeing to the Porter amendment (A004) Agreed to by voice vote.
+- 2019-02-28 — House amendment agreed to: On agreeing to the Schneider amendment (A002) Agreed to by recorded vote: 282 - 144 (Roll no. 100).
+- 2019-02-28 — House amendment agreed to: On agreeing to the Van Drew amendment (A005) Agreed to by recorded vote: 234 - 193 (Roll no. 101).
+- 2019-02-28 — House amendment offered
+- 2019-02-28 — House amendment offered
+- 2019-02-28 — House amendment offered
+- 2019-02-28 — House amendment offered
+- 2019-02-28 — House amendment offered
+- 2019-02-28 — House amendment offered/reported by: Amendment (A001) offered by Mr. Rice (SC).
+- 2019-02-28 — House amendment offered/reported by: Amendment (A002) offered by Mr. Schneider.
+- 2019-02-28 — House amendment offered/reported by: Amendment (A003) offered by Mr. Levin (MI).
+- 2019-02-28 — House amendment offered/reported by: Amendment (A004) offered by Ms. Porter.
+- 2019-02-28 — House amendment offered/reported by: Amendment (A005) offered by Mr. Van Drew.
+- 2019-02-28 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+145 and Rule XVIII.
+- 2019-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-28 — Mrs. Lesko moved to recommit with instructions to the Committee on the Judiciary. (text: CR H2291)
+- 2019-02-28 — On agreeing to the Levin (MI) amendment (A003) Agreed to by voice vote.
+- 2019-02-28 — On agreeing to the Porter amendment (A004) Agreed to by voice vote.
+- 2019-02-28 — On agreeing to the Schneider amendment (A002) Agreed to by recorded vote: 282 - 144 (Roll no. 100).
+- 2019-02-28 — On agreeing to the Van Drew amendment (A005) Agreed to by recorded vote: 234 - 193 (Roll no. 101).
+- 2019-02-28 — On motion to recommit with instructions Failed by the Yeas and Nays: 194 - 232 (Roll no. 102).
+- 2019-02-28 — On passage Passed by the Yeas and Nays: 228 - 198 (Roll no. 103). (text: CR H2284)
+- 2019-02-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Schneider amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Nadler demanded a recorded vote and the Chair postponed further proceedings until later in the legislative day.
+- 2019-02-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Van Drew amendment No. 5, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Collins (GA) demanded a recorded vote and the Chair postponed further proceedings until later in the legislative day.
+- 2019-02-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 228 - 198 (Roll no. 103).(text: CR H2284)
+- 2019-02-28 — Provides for one hour of debate on each measure.
+Only those amendments printed in the report shall be in order and the previous question shall be considered ordered without intervening motions except one motion to recommit with or without instructions.
+- 2019-02-28 — Roll call votes on amendments in House
+- 2019-02-28 — Roll call votes on amendments in House
+- 2019-02-28 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1112.
+- 2019-02-28 — The Speaker designated the Honorable Lauren Underwood to act as Chairwoman of the Committee.
+- 2019-02-28 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-02-28 — The previous question was ordered pursuant to the rule.